Transfer Credits from Other Institutions

-- After taking a course at another institution, request that the school send an official transcript directly to Penn State.
+- After taking coursework at another institution, request that the school send an official transcript directly to Penn State.
 It can be sent by mail to Undergraduate Admissions, The Pennsylvania State University, 201 Shields Building, University Park, PA 16802-1294.
 Alternatively, the school can send transcripts to Penn State via fax (814-863-7590), Parchment, eScrip-Safe, or the National Student Clearinghouse.
 If an e-mail address is required, use firstname.lastname@example.org

 - When you receive notification from Undergraduate Admissions indicating that your transcript has been received, pay the $25.00 evaluation/recording fee in person or by mail to Undergraduate Admissions (see address above).

 - Verify that the transfer has been processed by checking your academic record using Degree Audit or Transcripts on eLion.